Bang's problem and symplectic invariants: Displacing a Lagrangian product

-The idea is to shift this way everything outside $K\times B^\circ$ in a sequence of such steps for all planks $P_i$.
+The idea is to shift this way everything outside $K\times B^\circ$ in a finite sequence of such steps for all planks $P_i$.
 The total oscillation of such a sequence of Hamiltonians is therefore twice the sum of widths.
 To make this idea work we need some care.
-First, the function $H_i(x, y, t)$ is not smooth in $x$ and therefore the Hamiltonian flow is discontinuous.
-This could be remedied by a certain smoothening changing the value of $d H$ in a small neighborhood of $\partial P_i\times V^*$; but after that we have to keep in mind that some parts near boundaries of planks are ``incompletely shifted''.
-A more serious problem, is that we have made several shifts and it usually happens that something, previously shifted outside $K\times B^\circ$, returns inside $K\times B^\circ$ on a subsequent shift.
-It is easy to check that nothing returns back under the assumption (\ref{equation:almost-par}); and in this case the proof passes. \end{proof}
+First, the function $H_i(x, y, t)$ is not smooth for $x\in \partial P_i$ and therefore the Hamiltonian flow is discontinuous.
+This could be remedied by a certain smoothening changing the value of $d H$ in a small neighborhood of $\partial P_i\times V^*$; but after that we have to keep in mind that some parts near boundaries of planks are ``incompletely shifted'' by vectors $(0, 2 c_i(x) n_i)$ for some $0\le c_i(x)\le 1$.

+A more serious problem, is that we have made several shifts and it may happen that something, previously shifted outside $K\times B^\circ$, returns inside $K\times B^\circ$ on a subsequent shift.
+The assumption of the theorem means that the total shift of the $V^*$ component over a point $x\in V$, which is equal to